Veliquu/Personal-linux/Gentoo Installation.md

 ```bash
 GRUB_DISABLE_OS_PROBER=false
 ```
-This is to detect existing distributions.
+This is to detect other operating systems from attached drives.
 ## After installation
 ### Wifi working
 Get your wifi card with `ifconfig`